-For the set of small deletions that pass these criteria, we sorted the deletions with respect to increasing ρi,j.
-The deletions which are at the top of the sorted list correspond to the deletions which are highly mappable (low multi-mappability signal), have strong neighbor signal support (high average neighbor signal), and finally they have a strong signal dip on them (Low ρi,j, and high ηi,j).
+We sorted the set of small deletions that passed these criteria with respect to increasing ρi,j.
+The deletions that are at the top of the sorted list correspond to deletions that are highly mappable (low multi-mappability signal), have strong neighbor signal support (high average neighbor signal), and have a strong signal dip on them (Low ρi,j, and high ηi,j).
 We selected the top n deletions and assigned them homozygous genotypes, i.e., G[i,j]=0.
 The basic idea is that the deletions with strongest signal dips are enriched in homozygous deletions.
 It is worth noting that this genotyping method only assigns homozygous genotypes.
-Although this might result in low genotyping accuracy (Supp Fig 4), these genotyping predictions have enough information for accurate linking attacks.
+Although this might result in low genotyping accuracy (Supplementary Fig. 6), these genotyping predictions have enough information for accurate linking attacks.

 We utilize pooled ChIP-Seq read depth signal profiles and Hi-C signal profiles for genotyping large deletions.
-For genotyping the large deletions, we first computed the average signal (si,j=i'=ijSi' j-i+1) and average multi-mappability signal (mi,j=i'=ijMi' j-i+1) on each large deletion.
-We select candidate large deletions using average multi-mappability signal:
+For genotyping large deletions, we first computed the average signal (si,j=i'=ijSi' j-i+1) and average multi-mappability signal (mi,j=i'=ijMi' j-i+1) on each large deletion.
+We selected candidate large deletions using average multi-mappability signal: